statesman/then-and-now/README.md

-Paramount: Then and now template
+Then and now template
 =================================

 [![Built with Grunt](https://cdn.gruntjs.com/builtwith.png)](http://gruntjs.com/)

-This project will become a new then-and-now template for Statesman.
+This is a new then-and-now template for Statesman.
 It uses the [twentytwenty](https://github.com/zurb/twentytwenty) package from Zurb.

 ## Requirements